prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 Blocks become **justified** after either:

- 1. 2/3 of attesting validators agree that the block is a justified checkpoint, or
+ 1. More than 2/3 of attesting validators agree that the block is a justified checkpoint, or
  2. A **future epoch's checkpoint** becomes justified, and the block is an ancestor of that newly justified checkpoint.

 Blocks become **finalized** after either: